Honda Fit (second generation): Concept vehicle

-The Fit EV concept electric car had its global debut in the 2010 Los Angeles Auto Show.
-The concept uses a motor derived from Honda FCX Clarity hydrogen fuel cell vehicle, that, in sport mode, gives the driving feel of a car with a 2.0-litre petrol engine.
-The vehicle is paired with an exclusive interactive key fob that enable the driver to view the battery's state of charge, initiate charging, and activate the vehicle's climate control all without a cell-phone or an Internet connection.
-The car can also pair with mobile app and web site that allows drivers to set the vehicle's charging schedule for the best utility rates, locates charging stations and provides 24/7 roadside assistance.
+The Fit EV concept electric car had its global debut at the 2010 Los Angeles Auto Show.
+The concept used a motor derived from the Honda FCX Clarity hydrogen fuel cell vehicle, that, in sport mode, gave the driving feel of a car with a 2.0-litre petrol engine.
+The vehicle was paired with an exclusive interactive key fob that enable the driver to view the battery's state of charge, initiate charging, and activated the vehicle's climate control all without a cell-phone or an Internet connection.
+The car could also pair with mobile app and web site that allowed drivers to set the vehicle's charging schedule for the best utility rates, locate charging stations and request 24/7 roadside assistance.

 Demonstration program

-Honda started the Electric Vehicle Testing Program in the cities of Saitama, Kumagaya and Chichibu, Saitama Prefecture, and Amakusa area, Kumamoto Prefecture, Japan, for its next-generation personal mobility products, including Fit EV in December 2010.
+Honda started the Electric Vehicle Testing Program in the cities of Saitama, Kumagaya and Chichibu, Saitama Prefecture, and Amakusa area, Kumamoto Prefecture, Japan, for its next-generation personal mobility products, including the Fit EV in December 2010.

 A demonstration program with pre-production vehicles began in Guangzhou, China in early November 2011.
-Another program, called Honda Electric Vehicle Demonstration Program, is taking place in California, in partnership with Stanford University, the city of Torrance and Google.
-The electric vehicle joins Google's GFleet, a car-sharing service for employees.
-Stanford uses the electric vehicle to study differences in the psychological and physical reaction of using battery-electric vehicles and driving a traditional petrol-powered vehicle.
+Another program, called Honda Electric Vehicle Demonstration Program, took place in California, in partnership with Stanford University, the city of Torrance and Google.
+The electric vehicle joined Google's GFleet, a car-sharing service for employees.
+Stanford used the electric vehicle to study differences in the psychological and physical reaction of using battery-electric vehicles and driving a traditional petrol-powered vehicle.

 The first 2013 Fit EV demonstrator was delivered to the city of Torrance in January 2012.
 Stanford and Google received their demonstrators in February 2012.